How to scrape Google AI Mode: citation pills + place cards

 comment_blocks = re.findall(pattern, page_html, re.DOTALL)

-Source URL Processing:
+Source URL processing:

-- Filter out Google internal URLs
+- Filter out internal Google URLs

-- Clean URL encoding and fragments
+- Clean encoding and fragments

 - Handle multiple sources per citation

-- Extract descriptions and labels
+- Pull out descriptions and labels

 Building the scraping infrastructure

-Core Components
+Core components

 import asyncio